rbmowatt/glazewave/README.md

 - [ ] `LocationService.promote()` runs on every session save at a place, including ones already promoted.
 It returns after one indexed primary-key hit, but it is a hit
 - [ ] Sessions logged between the `FALLBACK_RADIUS_M` widening and the `borrowed_m` migration carry borrowed conditions with a null `borrowed_m`, so they show numbers with no label.
 Backfilling would have to be straight-line, which is the mismatch `borrowed_m` exists to avoid
 - [ ] GSHHG geometry is now redistributed rather than build-time only, so the LGPL credit belongs in `Attribution.js` alongside OSM and Open-Meteo

+### Locality

+- [ ] **594 of 1,620 spots have no city** and show only their region.
+Most of that is real — 360 rows resolve to `county+state` with no settlement, which is unincorporated coast, and 18 are points in open water.
+Oregon is the weakest region at 27/67, and its coast is largely state park land
+- [ ] **Two spots are labelled wrong.** Playa Las Cuevas and Playa Chacalilla both resolve to Compostela, roughly 35km inland, on a `town` key that passes containment.
+Two rows in 1,026 was not worth another rule
+- [ ] A spot added while Nominatim is unreachable is written with a NULL locality and **nothing retries it**. `LocalityService` swallows the failure on purpose — a third party being slow must not fail somebody's submission — so recovery means re-running `backfill_contributed_localities.js`, which is safe but manual
+- [ ] The nearest-spots list caches in `localStorage` for ten hours, so a locality change takes that long to surface.
+Any change to the payload shape needs `CACHE_KEY` in `NearestSpots.js` bumped in the same commit, or it looks like the change did nothing
+- [ ] Duplicate names are the atlas's own and now visible: `Cerritos Beach` is two rows 1.4km apart, `Playa el Faro` is two spots 780km apart.
+The locality line is what disambiguates them, which is why it exists — but nothing merges or flags them

+### Access control and the admin console

+The authorization pass landed — `requireAdmin`, ownership guards on session and board writes, `OwnedUpload` on the image posts, and catalog writes locked to admins.
+What is left is deliberate or unbuilt:

+- [ ] `POST /api/spot` stays open to any signed-in rider.
+The contribution flow depends on it, and the seed cannot cover the world on its own
+- [ ] `is_active = 0` carries two meanings — a seeded `demo_peer_*` rider and a disabled account — and only the absence of a Cognito record separates them.
+The user list will render seed rows as disabled accounts
+- [ ] The console has **Users and Flags only**.
+Spots, spot images, sessions and the catalog screens are not built
+- [ ] 1,840 rank-2/3 image alternates are in the committed manifest but not loaded, so a "promote this photo" screen would have nothing to promote until `load_spot_images.js --rank=all` runs
+- [ ] `DisplayScope.reconcile` has never completed a clean pass on the box; the `STORED` backtick fix is on `public` and undeployed.
+Get that green before building UI on the rights column
+- [ ] All three feature flags default off, so the spot thread, rider-written descriptions and session photos on a spot page are **built and dark** until they are flipped in the console.
+A missing row reads as off by design

 ---